methuselah-0/my-xmonad-config/README.md

 This repo is a mirror of my xmonad setup running on a libreboot X200 with Parabola GNU/Linux.

+It has a green Matrix theme configured with:
+  * green-colored dmenu
+  * 2 green-colored xmobar
+  * live glmatrix xscreensaver as background
+  * Compton for nice shadow-effects and compositing.
+  * Many useful shortcuts and defaults, see xmonad.hs

 License: GPLv3

 # Screenshot